TheStanfordDaily/stanforddaily/README.md

 # The Stanford Daily

 This is the Stanford Daily website & mobile app.
-Visit the site at https://www.stanforddaily.com/ (not live yet) and download the app at https://app.stanforddaily.com/.
+Visit the site at https://www.stanforddaily.com/ and download the app at https://app.stanforddaily.com/.
 Contributions welcome!

 ## Setup